Business Owners using Personal Investment & Credit

-Why business owners choose to rely on their personal credit but neglect their business credit.
+Reasons why business owners choose to rely on their personal credit but neglect their business credit

 - There is a lack of information made available to business owners, they may think that business credit is built the same as personal credit.
 Some owners do not realize the importance of company credit until they apply for a loan or line of credit through a vendor and get denied or offered a loan with exorbitant fees.

 - Nearsightedness – Building and establishing business credit takes time and effort, it’s likely the last thing on your mind.
 It may be easier for a business in a bind to take out a loan with a personal guarantee.

 - Some firms, who do have business credit, have trouble getting approved by just their business credit factors due to their financials/receivables or the amount of time the firm has been in business.

 There is nothing wrong with offering a personal guarantee, but having strong business credit in addition to personal, can help secure affordable rates.
 Be responsible when offering a personal guarantee, if you default on the loan and damage is done to personal credit due to business challenges, it can lead to a denial of personal financing like for a mortgage or car loan.

 There are different types of financing that one might sign personally for as a principal of a company.
 Some will have a great impact on personal credit scores and personal loan approvals while others will not show on credit unless a default on the payments occur.

 - Some business credit cards show up on personal credit.
 If a business owner carries very high balances for the business it could drop scores 20, 60, or even 100 points depending on the rest of their credit.
 This might price out a mortgage at a cost of hundreds of thousands of dollars more over the life of the mortgage.